Huffmanra12/z-prefix-project/README.md

 -----Using the App------
-Once on localhost:3000 you will see the full inventory from all inventory managers You will be able to select the item of your choice to view the full details If you wish to create an account select teh Create Account in the top right corner -Enter first name, last name, username, and password then select submit If you wish to sign-in after your account is created or if you already have an account created then select the sign-in button
+- Once on localhost:3000 you will see the full inventory from all inventory managers You will be able to select the item of your choice to view the full details If you wish to create an account select teh Create Account in the top right corner
+  - Enter first name, last name, username, and password then select submit
+- If you wish to sign-in after your account is created or if you already have an account created then select the sign-in button
   - Enter your username and password
   - You will be navigated to your full inventory upon signing-in if you have no added items you will be informed there are no items
   - If you wish you can select Full inventory to view the inventory of all the inventory managers